Thomas Eyre Lambert: Overview

 Lambert was the son of Walter Lambert and Anne Eyre.
 He married Sarah Trousdell in August 1850, but died without issue.
 Lambert gained the rank of captain in the service of the 38th Foot.
 He was at one time a justice of the peace (J.P.) in County Galway.
 He was a descendant of John Lambert of Creg Clare.
 Between 1869 and 1871 he was one of the principals in an attempted murder case which gained national and international attention.

 Eviction of the Barrett family

 Captain Lambert inherited his father's estate in 1867, at Castle Lambert, a few miles northwest of Athenry.
 In 1869 he evicted the Barrett family from their farm at Moorepark, close to Castle Lambert.
 Folklore in the Athenry area relates that during a hunt, a rider asked if Barrett's house was that of Lambert's brother, Thomas.
 On being told that it was actually the home of a peasant, the hunt members laughed.
-Shortly after this, the Barrett's were evicted, moving to Swangate in Athenry.
+Shortly after this, the Barretts were evicted, moving to Swangate in Athenry.
 News reached Peter Barrett, one of the family's older children, who was at the time working as a postman in London.